 One of her favorite sayings “Drop by Drop will wash a mountain away,” stuck with J.M. long after she died.
 But Drop by Drop has a dual meaning and can be seen in both a positive and negative light.
 When you think about the words Drop by Drop in terms of life, that’s pretty much how life plays out.
 Drop by Drop we grow into adulthood.
 Drop by Drop we make choices that determine how our life moves forward.
 Drop by Drop change happens, healing happens and life happens.
 Drop by Drop great things are made.
 And Drop by Drop, the choices we make, the paths we follow, the life we create is all ours.

 “Act as if what you do makes a difference, it does.” —William James.

 About J.M.
 Carlton

 J.M.
-Carlton, a Northern California native, spends her days working as a product designer and copywriter alongside her husband, a German photographer and product designer.
+Carlton, a Northern California native, spends her days working as a UX designer and content writer alongside her husband, a German photographer and UX designer.
 She currently resides in Los Angeles with her three children and a gray tabby (tiger) cat named Theodore Roosevelt.
 She continues to fantasize about moving back to the East Coast, or maybe Santa Fe, or maybe Sweden—it’s part of her five year plan.“The world is a book and those who do not travel read only one page.” — Augustine of Hippo